 Mobile devices such as iPads and mobile phones may be provided to you for business purposes.
-Allocation and use of all UoN mobile devices is governed by the Mobile Phones - Purchasing and Use Policy.
+UON mobile devices are governed by the Information Technology Conditions of Use Policy.

 To find out more about ordering a mobile device, see ordering equipment.

 Mobile device resources

 The following resources are provided to help you if you have been issued with a UoN device such as an iPad or iPhone.
 This information may also be useful if you have a personally owned iOS device, but is provided as a guide only.

 Multiple copies of some iOS apps can be purchased through IT Services using the iOS volume purchase form (PDF, 1MB) under the Volume Purchase Plan (VPP).
 Not all apps are available through the VPP.

 - a minumum of 10 units must be purchased

 - the exact app name, and cost per unit in Australian dollars must be included on the request form.
 This information is available from the iTunes store